 Admiral, the leader in adblock recovery, is unmatched in the ability to use multiple approaches.
 Admiral detects more blockers, creates intelligent anti-adblock walls, and delivers more revenue than any other solution.

 - Detect when a site visitor is using an ad blocker

 - Measure block rates and impact to revenue via intuitive dashboards

 - Engage adblock users, asking them to whitelist the site

 - Ask adblock users to re-engage with a set of vetted, less annoying ads

-- Block adblocker access to site content based on written terms and conditions
+- Block adblocker access to site content based on Access Control and DMCA

-- Provide users alternative means to support the website, via donations or paid subscriptions.
+- Provide users with alternative means to support the website, via donations or paid subscriptions.

 Does Adblock Cost Publishers Money?

 Yes, global ad revenue losses due to ad blocking have grown for 8 consecutive years.
 This has created many challenges for publishers who rely on ad revenue to fund content production.